ksdhami/wavStream/README.md

 ___

-Future work is to get .mp3 files to work and also add ability to use playlists
+Future work is to add ability to use playlists